hemberg-lab/MicroExonator/tests/integration/mm10_simulated/README.md

 The runner decompresses VM25 inside the work directory, builds a temporary FASTA index there without modifying or copying the 2.6 GB reference, writes an isolated concrete configuration, runs the pinned workflow, and invokes `validate_smoke.py`.
-A passing run must report 99 of the 100 truth coordinates in `Report/out.robustly_detected.txt` and produce numeric PSI, `CI_Lo`, and `CI_Hi` for each reported truth event in all nine biological samples.
-The sole permitted omission is `chr17_-_30598522_30598525` (ME053), a repeated 3-nt CAG within one intron that the current reporting stage collapses into another CAG coordinate.
-The validator rejects any other missing coordinate, including a second missing truth event.
+A passing run must report every truth coordinate in `Report/out.robustly_detected.txt` and produce numeric PSI, `CI_Lo`, and `CI_Hi` for each truth event in all nine biological samples.
+A truth event whose position reads cannot resolve counts as reported when `Report/ME_ambiguous_positions.txt` lists it as an alternative position of a reported event, whose quantification is then checked in its place.
+This applies to `chr17_-_30598522_30598525` (ME053), a 3-nt CAG that fits 46 positions in its intron and is reported at the best-scoring one.
+The validator rejects any other missing coordinate.
 For every reported truth event, the mean corrected PSI of each sample group must also lie within 0.15 of the simulated target PSI (`--psi-tolerance` changes the threshold; `--skip-psi-accuracy` checks bounds only).
 Additional discoveries are informational.